New Bochner type theorems: Acknowledgements

 \section{Acknowledgements}

-Xiaoyang Chen is partially supported by National Natural Science Foundation of China No.11701427 and the Fundamental Research Funds for the Central Universities.
+Xiaoyang Chen is partially supported by National Natural Science Foundation of China No.12171364.
 He thanks Prof. Binglong Chen and Prof. Botong Wang for helpful discussions.
 Fei Han is partially supported by the grant AcRF R-146-000-263-114 from National University of Singapore.
 He is indebted to Prof. Kefeng Liu and Prof. Weiping Zhang for helpful discussions.
-Both authors would like to thank the Mathematical Science Research Center at Chongqing University of Technology for hospitality during their visit.
+Both authors would like to thank the Mathematical Science Research Center at Chongqing University of Technology for hospitality during their visit and thank Prof. Wilderich Tuschmann for the helpful discussion.